thomwithoutanh/thomwithoutanh.github.io/about.md

 Over the last ten years, I've worked in more than 17 countries, and interviewed people from over 300 organisations.
 Here are some [projects I've worked on](/projects){:target="_blank"}.

-I'm an experienced editor, and have worked at think tanks, newspapers and a range of human rights organisations.
-{:.faded}

 Here's my [full CV](/resume):
 {:.note}